-In-Kind Contributions and Donated Services (cont'd) - There were also a substantial number of volunteers who donated a significant amount of their time towards the activities of the Organization for the years ended June 30, 2016 and 2015, the value of which has not been recognized in the consolidated financial statements as they do not meet the criteria for recognition.
+In-Kind Contributions and Donated Services (cont'd) - There were also a substantial number of volunteers who donated a significant amount of their time towards the activities of the Organization for the years ended June 30, 2017 and 2016, the value of which has not been recognized in the consolidated financial statements as they do not meet the criteria for recognition.

-Functional Allocation of Expenses - The costs of providing various programs and other activities have been summarized on a functional basis in the Consolidated Statement of Activities, and the Consolidated Statement of Functional Expenses.
+Functional Allocation of Expenses - The costs of providing various programs and other activities have been summarized on a functional basis in the consolidated statement of activities, and the consolidated statement of functional expenses.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.

 Concentration of Risk - During the fiscal year ended June 30, 2016, the Organization received approximately 12% of its funding from the Illinois Housing Development Authority awarded through the Affordable Housing Tax Credit Program which encourages private investment in affordable housing.
-Any negative change in the economy could have an impact on future contributions, fundraising efforts, as well as government grants.
+There was no such funding received during the fiscal year ended June 30, 2017.

 Warranties - The Organization provides a limited one-year warranty in the deed of trust on the sale of a home which is generally for defects in materials and workmanship.
 Warranty costs are accrued when obligations under the warranty period become probable and can be reasonably estimated.
-The Organization incurred warranty costs of \$4,351 during the fiscal year 2016 (none during fiscal year 2015).
-There were no warranty costs accrued at June 30, 2016 and 2015.
+The Organization incurred warranty costs of \$2,025 during the fiscal year 2017, and \$4,351 during fiscal year 2016.
+There were no warranty costs accrued at June 30, 2017 and 2016.

 Advertising and Promotion - The Organization maintains a small supply of promotional books, pamphlets and other merchandise available for public distribution and ministry purposes.
-Costs related to these materials, including advertising and promotion are expensed as incurred.
+Costs related to these materials, including advertising and promotion, are expensed as incurred.

 Compensated Absences - The Organization's vacation policy allows employees to accumulate and carry forward a maximum of ten vacation days.
-As of June 30, 2016 and 2015, the Organization has recognized a liability of \$31,934 and \$24,363, respectively, for compensated absences.
+As of June 30, 2017 and 2016, the Organization has recognized a liability of \$36,505 and \$31,934, respectively, for compensated absences.

 Comparative Information - The consolidated financial statements include certain prioryear comparative information.
 Such information does not include sufficient detail to constitute a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Organization's consolidated financial statements for the year ended June 30, 2015, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Organization's consolidated financial statements for the year ended June 30, 2016, from which the summarized information was derived.

-Subsequent Events - Subsequent events have been evaluated through January 20, 2017, which is the date the consolidated financial statements were available to be issued.
+Subsequent Events - Subsequent events have been evaluated through January 24, 2018, which is the date the consolidated financial statements were available to be issued.